 People and Collaboration at the Center of Inquiry

 When a Greenhouse Studios project team is assembled around a prompt, the first phase of its work aims to understand both its prompt and the human talents and other resources (collections, technologies, audiences, internal and external funding opportunities) and constraints (time, money, audiences) at hand.
 It does this through a process of listening to and questioning one another and defining the project’s terms and parameters.
-At the end of the understand sprint, the team produces a project brief that outlines the project’s aims and audiences, a basic outline of the research landscape in which it resides, the relevant talents and resources the team has to address the prompt, and what the ultimate product must do to answer the prompt.
+At the end of the understand sprint, the team produces a possibility document that outlines the project’s aims and audiences, a basic outline of the research landscape in which it resides, the relevant talents and resources the team has to address the prompt, and what the ultimate product must do to answer the prompt.

 With the creative brief as a guide, the team embarks on a period of iterative prototyping, testing, and refining of the work, with progress toward a final deliverable in mind.
 During this build phase of active implementation, the team convenes weekly for “stand up” meetings.
 The build phase ends when team members agree that the media manuscript is feature complete and ready for peer review and revision.
-The design process concludes with release of the publication/s and the longer-term work of dissemination, assessment, and preservation and access.
+The design process concludes with dissemination of the publication/s and the longer-term work of marketing, assessment, and preservation and access.